 Can you prepare food on epoxy charcuterie boards?

-Part of the charcuterie board is sometimes reserved for food preparation, and should be treated differently by applying a food safe oil to the surface to protect it, such as Osmo TopOil.
-Naturally, you'll want a food-safe material to make the board from, usually a nice quality wood.
-Make sure it's not a material that will reject the epoxy bond or the TopOil finish.
+Instead, these sections should be treated differently by applying a food-safe oil to the surface to protect it, such as Osmo TopOil.
+Naturally, you'll want a food-safe material to make the board from, typically a nice quality wood.

-You can use mica powder and liquid pigments to color it.
+You can use powder pigments or resin dyes to color it.

-If you want to go the extra mile, you can also experiment with different shapes by custom cutting the substrate material or using custom molds.
+If you want to go the extra mile, you can also experiment with different shapes by custom sculpting the substrate material or using unique silicone molds.

 Have any questions?
 Want project advice?
 Contact us!

 If you're hoping to start an epoxy project, or if you're already planning one, you can always reach out to us at UltraClear Epoxy.

 Our epoxy experts can assist with project planning, answer any questions you have, and help you determine what supplies and tools you will or won't need to make sure things go as smoothly as possible.